atharvdesai1996/ML/README.md

 - Change NPK settings based on data from internet or plant name input from the user

 UI
-- LCD to display plant feelings from sensor
+- LCD to display plant emotions from sensor
 - App to take pictures and fetch data from internet

 Hardware Req